Litter Robot III Open-Air

 - If you don’t use clay clumping litter

-My name is Lorena Avila and I’ve been researching and investigating automatic litter boxes for years (exactly 4) and most of them have similar fails, but I can tell you with authority that the Litter Robot Open Air is the best self cleaning litter box you will ever find.
+My name is Lorena Avila and I’ve been researching and investigating automatic litter boxes for years (almost 9 now) most of them have similar fails, but I can tell you with authority that the Litter Robot Open Air is the best self-cleaning litter box you will ever find.

 Maybe you have some concerns or questions about the Litter Robot Open Air.
-Just ask me on the comment section and I will answer honestly and quickly.
+Just ask me in the comment section and I will answer honestly and quickly.
+Thanks for reading!